 VCE entered into a cooperative agreement with each respective member agency to provide management, legal, accounting and administrative services.
-The services billed from the Member Agencies to VCE outstanding for the periods ending June 30, 2021 and 2020 totaled \$123,406 and \$116,466, respectively.
-In March 2019, VCE began repaying the member agencies for the current year expenditures and repay the outstanding balance at June 30, 2018 over 12 months.
+The services billed from the Member Agencies to VCE outstanding for the periods ending December 31, 2021 and June 30, 2021 totaled \$117,945 and \$123,406, respectively.
 The cooperative agreements provide for interest to be accrued on any outstanding balances at an average yield.
-The balance was paid off during the year ended June 30, 2020.